 The Prowler sled and many of its variations mimic the lower body mechanics of running more than any other type of exercise would do, and when compared to running; there is remarkably less wear and tear on your body.

-The Prowler Sled Helps to Improve Your Strength, Power, and Speed
+Prowler Sled Workouts Help You Improve Your Strength, Power, and Speed

 By adding as much weight as possible and pulling/pushing the sled, you can actually develop strength as well as speed and power.

 Slower sets on the Prowler will predominately work strength, which carries over well to the squat and the deadlift.